gigafied/minion/getting_started.md

 <code>init()</code> is the Constructor for all classes, it acts like a normal function, it can accept any number of arguments.

+## Class Goodies:

-You can also optionally specify a <code>require</code> array before your Class defintion, like this:
+You can optionally specify a <code>require</code> array before your Class defintion, like this:

 	minion.define("com.example", {